grayfallstown/chatgpt-diagram-renderer/Readme.md

-# 🚧 ChatGPT Diagram Renderer 🚧
+# ChatGPT Diagram Renderer

-*This extension is currently only available on firefox and will be available in microsoft extension stores soon!
+*This extension is currently only available on firefox and microsoft extension stores!
 Due to issues Chrome store, Chrome support will take more time*

 ---